 I am interested in COVID testing, but do not have any symptoms.
 Where can I go?

 We do not do routine asymptomatic testing at Student Health.
 To find locations, please go to the Assessment Site page of the Tennessee Department of Health website.

 I am interested in getting my COVID vaccine.
 Where can I schedule?

-Student Health is offering the Janssen (J&J) vaccine starting 5/24/21 by appointment only on Mondays and Thursdays.
-To schedule for the J&J vaccine at Student Health, please call us at 615-322-2427.
+Student Health is offering the Janssen (J&J) vaccine and the Pfizer vaccine by appointment only on Mondays and Thursdays.
+To schedule for either vaccine at Student Health, please call us at 615-322-2427.

-VUMC is currently offering the Pfizer vaccine.
-You can schedule an appointment through your My Health At Vanderbilt.
+VUMC is currently offering the Pfizer, Moderna and J&J vaccines.
+You can schedule an appointment through your My Health At Vanderbilt or by visiting https://www.vumc.org/coronavirus/GetVaccines.
 If you don't have an account in My Health at Vanderbilt, our online patient portal, it's easy to start one.
 You can find instructions and a simple video tutorial here.